VaudoiseAssurances/API-Guidelines/en/basic-principles.md

 API updates in the same major version **MUST NOT** break backward compatibility.
 APIs are a contract between the consumers and the producer that cannot be broken by unilateral decisions.

-There are two possibilities to update an API without breaking it :
+There are two ways to update an API without breaking it:

 * follow the compatible extension rules,
 * introduce a new version of the API while supporting the old version.

 ### Rules to extand an API

-Every minor modifications of an API **MUST** follow the extension rules :
+Every minor modifications of an API **MUST** follow the extension rules:

 * **MUST NOT** remove fields/properties,
 * **MUST NOT** add mandatory fields,